Cash row threatens Doha climate talks

 They were not enough, however, to satisfy demands by the developing world for a timetable for a promised tenfold increase in aid to reach $100 billion a year by 2020.

-National pledges by Germany, Britain, France, the Netherlands, Sweden, Denmark and the EU Commission in Doha totaled more than 6.85 billion euros ($8.95 billion) for the next two years - more than in 2011-12.
+National pledges by Germany, Britain, France, the Netherlands, Sweden, Denmark and the EU Commission in Doha totalled more than 6.85 billion euros for the next two years - more than in 2011-12.

 World greenhouse gas emissions are set to rise 2.6 percent this year.